Sambucus: Traditional medicine

-Although practitioners of traditional medicine have used elderberries over centuries, there are no large scale studies that such practices provide benefits.
-However, there are some smaller studies showing antiviral effects.
-In one placebo-controlled study of air travellers, Elderberry Extract did not reduce the instance of developing the common cold, but did reduce the duration and intensity of symptoms significantly in the Elderberry group compared to the placebo group.
+Although practitioners of traditional medicine have used elderberries over centuries, there is insufficient clinical evidence that such practices provide anti-disease or health benefits.

-Further, Elderberry flavonoids bind to H1N1 flu virons, preventing them infecting host cells.
-Therefore, the historical use in traditional medicine is moderately supported by present science for some viral infections.
-It has been shown to inhibit replication of SARS-COV-2 (COVID-19) in Vitro.

 Pigments

 The pigments are used as colourants in various products, and "elderberry juice color" is listed by the US Food and Drug Administration as allowable in certified organic food products.
 In Japan, elderberry juice is listed as an approved "natural colour additive" under the Food and Sanitation Law.
 Fibres can be dyed with elderberry juice (using alum as a mordant) to give a "muted purple" shade.

 Other

 The berry of S. racemosa can be made into wine.
 The flowers of S. nigra are used to produce elderflower cordial.
 St-Germain, a French liqueur, is made from elderflowers.
 Hallands Fläder, a Swedish akvavit, is flavoured with elderflowers.

 Hollowed elderberry twigs have traditionally been used as spiles to tap maple trees for syrup.
 Additionally, they have been hollowed out and used as flutes, blowguns, and syringes.
 In addition, the elderberry twigs and fruit are employed in creating dyes for basketry.
 These stems are dyed a very deep black by soaking them in a wash made from the berry stems of the elderberry.

 The pith of elder has been used by watchmakers for cleaning tools before intricate work.